bartificer/programming-by-stealth/docs/pbs33.md

 All code files used in this instalment are contained in a single ZIP file which you can download [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/04/pbs33.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs33.zip).

-# Matching Postcast Episode 482
+# Matching Podcast Episode 482

 Listen Along: Chit Chat Accross the Pond Episode 482